 Each Portrait describes a personality that has created a surreal self-image to fit in Nairobi’s Jua Kali world.
 The images are created to look as if one adorned themselves with found objects, which somehow work together to make them superhuman.

-JUA KALI is Swahili for “Fierce Sun” – referring to the informal labourers that worked under the hot sun.
-Now it is a term used for people that work in any informal way and used to describe work that is substandard.
+JUA KALI is Swahili for “Fierce Sun” – referring to the informal laborers that worked under the hot sun.
+Now it is a term used for people that work in an informal way and used to describe work that is substandard.
 I want to change this perception as in reality it is the Jua Kali sector that fuels the city of Nairobi.